lambjames18/lambjames18/README.md

 I’m a postdoctoral researcher at the University of California, Santa Barbara in the Materials department.

-I'm currently expanding my coding knowledge in data science, automated controls applications for metal 3D printing, and machine learning.
+I'm currently expanding my coding knowledge in data science, automation, and machine learning.

 To reach me, please email *lambjames18@gmail.com*